 Something as simple as taking care of your hardest task first before touching something of lesser priority can go a long way.
 Why?
 Because you are able to measure the amount of time and energy required for a particular mission.

 For example, determining the amount of time to complete a science presentation video helps you figure out how much time to give on topics that don’t require demonstration.
 If science needs more time for lab and illustrations, you can finish language or spelling lists ahead in a much lesser time.
 That helps you measure how long you can finish an entire month’s lesson plan.

 Supposing you want to read a 1,300-page book.
-Intimidating at a glance!
+Wow, that’s intimidating at a glance!
 But anyhow, it can be done without pressure if you chunk the reading project into doable pieces.
-Dissecting the book into chapters and read one chapter a day lets you finish reading in a year.
+Dissecting the book into chapters and reading one chapter a day lets you finish reading in a year.
 It’s all about quantity- breaking a big goal into quantities is the way to go.